CesiumGS/3d-tiles/README.md

 ![](figures/grid.png)

 3D Tiles take advantage of empty tiles: those tiles that have a bounding volume, but no content.
-Since a tile's `contents` property does not need to be defined, empty non-leaf tiles can be used to accelerate non-uniform grids with hierarchical culling.
+Since a tile's `content` property does not need to be defined, empty non-leaf tiles can be used to accelerate non-uniform grids with hierarchical culling.
 This essentially creates a quadtree or octree without hierarchical levels of detail (HLOD).

 <a name="tileFormats" />
 ## Tile Formats

-Each tile's `contents.url` property points to a tile that is one of the following formats; see the [Status section](#status) for planned formats.
+Each tile's `content.url` property points to a tile that is one of the following formats; see the [Status section](#status) for planned formats.

 * [Batched 3D Model](b3dm/README.md) (b3dm) - 3D cities
 * [Point Cloud](pnts/README.md) (pnts) - point clouds